Adeshppp/Java-Course/JspAndServelet/ReadMe.md

 When client make a request to s1 servlet and if this website wants to jump on another website's (third party : payment gateway) servlet s2, at that time s1 responds client saying you need to redirect to the s2. in this case, client knows which servlet is responding.
 > res.sendRedirect("sq");

+## Session Management
+above approach of calling another servlet from one servlet is good when we have only one servlet to servlet call. when there are multiple servlet call like chain calling then at that time managing data is difficult. to tackle that we have session management. we can send data through session. so req object provided by tomcat server takes care of that by using session. as we know in chain servlet calling, it passes same req and res object throughout the lifecycle amd req object has session functionlity which we can use throughout.

+> HttpSession session = req.getSession();

+We can set and get values from session :
+> session.setAttribute("key", value);
+> session.getAttribute("key");
+> session.removeAttribute("key");

+Normally we use session for login purpose.

+for normal data storage throughout the request lifecycle, we can use cookies.

+## Cookies
+Again likewise tomcat provides cookies functionality, when client receives a request from a servlet it provides a cookies in a response and client again send back the cookies to another servlet in chain calling.

+Add cookies to response
+> Cookie cookie = new Cookie("key", "value");
+> res.addCookie(cookie);

+Access cookies from a request in another servlet
+> Cookie[] cookies = req.getCookies();
+> cookie.getValue();